milfrisi/generative-art-generator/README.md

 **Workflow**

 wf-scaffolding provides a barebones working workflow that you can use as a base to start adding your own code.

-The main files are:
+The Python files are not needed for Hive workflows:

 ```
 app/
 ├── bin/
-│   └── run.py                    # main Spark script (pretty generic, may not need too many changes)
+│   └── run.py                    # main Spark script
-├── build                         # directory where zip files to be sent to HDFS are created
 ├── conf
 │   ├── default.properties        # job.properties is created by merging `default.properties` and
 │   ├── <USER>.properties         # `<USER>.properties` (if it exists). `<USER>` is the keytab user.